shashankkatte/feedbackr-mern/README.md

 ## Getting started

+Please follow these instruction in the order presented for a smooth setup process. since this app relies on many other third party dependencies, it is essential that we get this right.

 ### Clone/Fork source code and install dependencies

- ➡️ 1.
-Clone the repo using `git clone https://github.com/shashankkatte/feedbackr-mern.git`
+ 1. Clone the repo using `git clone https://github.com/shashankkatte/feedbackr-mern.git` or if using ssh `git@github.com:shashankkatte/feedbackr-mern.git`

- ➡️ 2.
-Navigate into the root folder `cd feedbackr-mern` and run `npm install`
+ 2. Navigate into the root folder `cd feedbackr-mern` and run `npm install` this installs all the npm dependencies for our servir side of the project.

- ➡️ 3.
-Navigate into the client directory `cd feedbackr-mern/client` and run  `npm install` to install dependencies for React App
+ 3. Next navigate into the client directory `cd feedbackr-mern/client` and run  `npm install` to install dependencies for React App

-### Getting necessary third-pary API keys
+### Getting necessary third-party API keys

-1.
+we use a few third party services and dependencies here's how to set them up, yes everything is FREE!

+1. Create a google project and get a OAuth API key [here](Docs/googleAuth.md)

+2. Register for account at [MongoDB Atlas](Docs/mongoAtlas.md)

 ## Concepts covered